-Frances O Smith, DVM, PhD became a Diplomate of the College of Theriogenology in 1986.
-Since that time she has been in private practice as a small animal practitioner specializing in canine reproduction.
-Dr. Smith is the only board certified theriogenologist in private practice.
-Her expertise in genetic counseling, chilled and frozen semen and reproductive infertility of the male and female canine are known throughout the United States.
-Dr. Smith frequently speaks to breed groups, veterinary associations and the general public.
+Frances O. Smith, DVM, PhD, DACT became a Diplomate of the College of Theriogenology in 1986.
+Since that time, she has been in private practice as a small animal practitioner specializing in canine reproduction.
+Dr. Smith is one of very few board certified theriogenologists in private practice.
+Her expertise in genetic counseling, chilled and frozen semen, and reproductive infertility of the male and female canine is known throughout the United States.
+Dr. Smith frequently speaks to breed groups, veterinary associations and students, and the general public.

 Diplomate American College Of Theriogenology